popescuflorin/RDTManagement/Scripts/README.md

 ## Automatic Seeding

 The database seed method in `ApplicationDbContext.cs` automatically creates:
-- Default system roles (Admin, Manager, User)
+- Default system roles (ADMIN, COORDONATOR VANZARI, AGENT TEREN)
-- Example custom roles (Supervisor, Warehouse Operator)
+- Custom roles (ACHIZITIONER, MAGAZIONER)
 - All role permissions for all roles

 This runs automatically when creating a **new database** from scratch using: